-But all that changed with the announcement in October 2018 that Blume had granted the film rights to producer James L. Brooks' Gracie Films and to Kelly Fremon Craig who wrote and directed the teen-oriented film "The Edge of Seventeen."
+But all that changed in October 2018 when Blume granted the film rights to producer James L. Brooks' Gracie Films and to Kelly Fremon Craig who wrote and directed the teen-oriented film "The Edge of Seventeen."

 "[We've] spent much time together talking about 'Are You There God?
-It's Me, Margaret' and [I'm] so looking forward to seeing their combined visions of 'Margaret' on the screen," Blume told us in an emailed statement.
+It's Me, Margaret' and [I'm] so looking forward to seeing their combined visions of 'Margaret' on the screen," Blume told us in an emailed statement in 2018.

-That approached resonated well with preteen girls.
-"My mom didn't tell me squat about puberty and other than a pamphlet my sister brought home from a health class at school (which was AWFUL), I had Judy Blume as my only guide," says Ellen Mangold in Thompson's Station, Tennessee, in an email.
-"I remember feeling like she had captured all my crazy thoughts on paper.
+That approach resonated well with preteen girls.
+"My mom didn't tell me squat about puberty and other than a pamphlet my sister brought home from a health class at school (which was AWFUL), I had Judy Blume as my only guide," Ellen Mangold in Thompson's Station, Tennessee, said in an email.
+"I remember feeling like [Blume] had captured all my crazy thoughts on paper.
 I was so glad to know that I wasn't the only person who worried about all that stuff."

 While just about everyone remembers many of the more-gimmicky aspects of the book (like the group chant "We must, we must, we must increase our bust!")
 "Are You There, God?" also opened a lot of young eyes to religious differences and options.
-"I think it was the first time that I saw religion presented as a choice, rather than something you were just born into," explains Courtney Hood, who works for an Atlanta-based publishing house.
+The book presented religion as a choice instead of something you were born into.
+That was a first for many readers.

 Although the book is largely fiction, author Blume drew on personal experiences to develop the religious aspect, writing on her website that like Margaret, she "had a very personal relationship with God that had little to do with organized religion.
 God was my friend and confidant."